About Us

 Malia Heimuli

-Artist & Creative Partner
+Creative Partner & Artist

 Malia Heimuli is a Hawaiʻi-based artist and longtime collaborator with Nāwaipuna, contributing design, storytelling, and program partnership grounded in a deep commitment to ʻāina and cultural ʻike.